-- · Follow the cleaning solution manufacturer's dilution recommendations exactly. - · Remove the mattress prior to washing the unit; do not wash the mattress with the stretcher. - · Wipe the unit with cleaning solution and water per manufacturer's recommended dilution. - Dry thoroughly.
+- · Follow the cleaning solution manufacturer's dilution recommendations exactly. - Remove the mattress prior to washing the unit; do not wash the mattress with the stretcher. - · Wipe the unit with cleaning solution and water per manufacturer's recommended dilution. - Dry thoroughly.
 Do not replace the mattress on the stretcher until the unit is completely dry.

-Before returning the unit to service after cleaning, ensure that the unit is functioning properly by verifying that all labels are intact, raise/lower the stretcher height, brake/steer pedal locks properly in both positions, latch/unlatch the siderails, and raise/lower the fowler and gatch.
+Before returning the unit to service after cleaning, verify that labels are intact, raise/lower the stretcher, lock the brake/ steer pedal in both positions, latch/unlatch the siderails, and raise/lower the fowler and gatch.